Tsum Valley TrekTsum Valley Trek

 • International Airport pick-ups and drop-offs in a private vehicle.

-• Both-way transportation in a local bus.
+• Two-way transportation in a local bus.
 (Kathmandu-Macchekhola-Kathmandu).

 • Tsum Valley Restricted Area Permit Card.